Tirumala Tirupati Venkateswara Temple

-Tirupati Venkateswara Temple is one of two divya desams in Andhra Pradesh.
-There are 108 divya desams in India.
+Tirupati Venkateswara Temple is one of two divya desams in Andhra Pradesh, 108 in India.
 They are mentioned in prayers of Alvars (saints) who are supreme devotees of lord Vishnu.
-Sri Venkateswara ,the supreme lord of the universe, has manifested himself on Venkadadri to respond to prayers and fulfill desires of devotees as a master boon-giver.
+Lord Srinivasa ,the supreme lord of the universe, has manifested himself on Venkadadri to respond to prayers and fulfill desires of devotees as a master boon-giver.
 And Tirumala known as the vaikuntam of this Kali yuga.
 He gives a glimpse of his vision everyday to his devotees and redeem them.
-Thousands of devotees visit this shrine to have a glimpse of the divinely auspicious idol of Lord Balaji even for a moment.
+Thousands of devotees visit this shrine to have a glimpse of the divinely auspicious idol of Lord even for a moment.

 Importance of Tirupati Venkateswara Temple

 Venkatadri samam sthanam Brahmande Nasti Kinchena !
 Venkatesa samo devo Na bhutho na bhavishyathi !!

 “There is no place equivalent to Venkatadri in this entire universe.
 Also no God is equal to Lord Sri Venkateswara, nor shall there be any in future.“This is the meaning of the above verse.
 Tirumala is unique shrine highlighted with Pushkarini, Punya theerthas, daily services offered with regal grandeur to the Lord, Brahmotsavas and Laddu prasad. (prepared by T.T.D.)